Three strains of green-seeded lentil plants appear to have the sa... | Channels for Pearson+

 Three strains of green-seeded lentil plants appear to have the same phenotype.
 The strains are designated G₁, G₂, and G₃.
 Each green-seeded strain is crossed to a pure-breeding yellow-seeded strain designated Y. The F₁ of each cross are yellow; however, self-fertilization of F₁ plants produces F₂ with different proportions of yellow- and green-seeded plants as shown below.

-For what number of genes are variable alleles segregating in the G₁ x Y cross?
-The G₂ x Y cross?
-In the G₃ x Y cross?
-Explain your rationale for each answer.
+Using the allele symbols A and a, B and b, and D and d to represent alleles at segregating genes, give the genotypes of parental and F₁ plants in each cross.

-Master Complementation with a bite sized video explanation from Kylia GoodnerStart learning
+Master Mendel's Experiments with a bite sized video explanation from Kylia GoodnerStart learning